 There is a great misunderstanding internationally about the US electoral parties.
 From their inception, neither the Democratic nor Republican parties were formed as mass membership parties.
 They have been primarily top-down associations of propertied elites and professional class allies, closely aligned with the status quo.
 Third parties have practically no influence in the US system, a political party duopoly.
 The Democratic National Committee and the Republican National Committee that run their respective parties are formally organised as not-for-profit, tax-exempt corporations.
 They are primarily money-based, vote-gathering machines that periodically attract voters in the context of electoral contests and thus are quite distinct from membership political parties like many European parties.
 Although there are registered Democrats and Republicans, this mainly affects the right to vote in their respective primaries.
 Party affiliation for the vast majority of the population, thus, does not go beyond votes cast in particular elections.
-Therefore, around half of US voters see themselves as politically independent, not attached to either of the major parties.
-Indeed, neither political party, when in office, reflects the interests of the majority of the US population.
+Therefore, around half of US voters see themselves as political party, when in office, reflects the interests of the majority of the US population.